ksator/arista-cloudvision-automation/cvprac/README.md

 # cvprac examples

-You will find here cvprac examples.
+You will find examples in this directory.